How to measure company culture: Tips and tools on metrics that count

 • Exit interviews: Departing employees share honest feedback, exposing gaps and friction points to improve retention, engagement, and the overall employee experience.

 • Behavior observation and recognition: Culture is action.
-Monitoring recognition patterns shows collaboration, emerging skills, and high-impact behaviors — your values in motion.
+Monitoring recognition patterns shows collaboration, emerging skills, and high-impact behaviors.

 • Focus groups: Discussions add context to data, revealing patterns and nuances surveys miss.
 They provide human stories that bring cultural metrics to life.